adam-versed/BlenderMCPTools/README.md

 Structured Thinking provides a collection of complementary thinking tools that help Claude break down complex problems and verify its reasoning.
 Each tool serves a different purpose but shares a common interface and can be used together.

+## Features

+- **Persistent Data Storage**: Templates, sessions, and verification chains are automatically saved to disk and loaded when the server restarts
+- **Predefined Templates**: Includes templates for analysis, debugging, decision making, and more
+- **Custom Templates**: Create your own templates for domain-specific thinking patterns
+- **Structured Verification**: Systematically verify claims with confidence tracking

 ## Tools Included

 ### Template Thinking